 For all Dataverse collections with subjects of Astronomy and Astrophysics or Earth and Environmental Sciences:

 (dvSubject:"Astronomy and Astrophysics" OR dvSubject:"Earth and Environmental Sciences")

 In order to be able to define OAI sets, your Solr server must be upgraded with the search schema that came with release 4.5 (or later), and all your local datasets must be re-indexed, once the new schema is installed.

 Every time a new harvesting set is created, or changes are made to an existing set, the contents of the set are automatically updated - the Dataverse installation will find the datasets defined by the query, and attempt to run the metadata export on the ones that haven’t been exported yet.
 Only the datasets for which the export has completed successfully, and the results cached on the filesystem are included in the OAI sets advertised to the harvesting clients!

 This is in contrast to how the sets used to be managed in DVN v.3, where sets had to be exported manually before any such changes had effect.

 The OAI set will however be updated automatically by a scheduled metadata export job that runs every night (at 2AM, by default).
 This export timer is created and activated automatically every time the application is deployed or restarted.
-Once again, this is new in Dataverse 4, and unlike DVN v3, where export jobs had to be scheduled and activated by the admin user.
-See the “Export” section of the Admin guide, for more information on the automated metadata exports.
+See the Metadata Export section of the Admin Guide, for more information on the automated metadata exports.